Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Background

 LLMs have recently demonstrated strong capabilities in solving complex reasoning and multi-step tasks.
 They excel at parsing natural language, synthesizing structured outputs, and integrating information across diverse sources, making them promising for networking tasks.
-ChatGPT\footnote{https://openai.com/} is one of the most widely known LLMs, and recent advancements such as GPT-5\footnote{https://openai.com/index/introducing-gpt-5/} further expand its ability to handle domain-specific reasoning.

 Recent works~\cite{5g_llm, ChatNet, netconfeval_conext_2024} have explored the use of LLMs for various computer networking problems.
 For example, \cite{5g_llm} introduced Mobile-LLaMA, an open-source, mobile-network-specialized LLM designed for 5G network management and data analysis.
 Huang et al. in \cite{ChatNet} proposed ChatNet, a domain-adapted LLM framework that reduces the complexity of network planning tasks.
 In \cite{netconfeval_conext_2024}, the authors demonstrated how LLMs can generate protocol-specific configurations by leveraging newly acquired knowledge from the internet.
 Other works~\cite{llm_zero_touch, netconfeval_conext_2024} have demonstrated LLM-driven configuration synthesis, protocol-specific configuration generation, and knowledge acquisition from online sources.

-These studies confirm the potential of LLMs to reduce manual effort and automate networking tasks.
-However, existing LLMs are trained on general-purpose internet data, with limited exposure to TSN-specific mechanisms and standards.
-Unlike 5G, where public datasets have enabled specialized fine-tuned models, TSN lacks open datasets and benchmarks.
-This makes it unlikely that current off-the-shelf LLMs contain sufficient TSN expertise, underscoring the need for TSN-adapted models.

 \textit{Existing TSN orchestration relies heavily on domain-specific algorithms, optimization tools, and custom scripts.
 These approaches are rigid, and require significant manual engineering.
-LLMs introduce a new leap by offering a natural-language interface that allows even non-experts to express requirements in plain English (for example, “set up a TSN network with three TSN flows with 1 ms deadlines”).
-Unlike static automation scripts, LLMs can dynamically decompose complex orchestration pipelines into sub tasks, adaptively integrate heterogeneous tools, and iteratively refine outputs when errors occur.}
+LLMs introduce a new leap by offering a natural-language interface that allows even non-experts to express requirements in plain English (for example, “set up a TSN network with three TSN flows with 1 ms deadlines using TAS”).}